Stimulus bill will help restaurants, but critics say it won’t save them from the pandemic’s effects

 “As long as a bank is involved, that’s going to be a problem for a lot of people,” said one observer of the stimulus negotiations who spoke on the condition of anonymity because he was not authorized to speak on the record.

 But more than that, many of the PPP changes are not specific to the independent restaurant community, which, according to the National Restaurant Association, represents 70 percent of the industry.
-The loans are available to all sectors of America’s small business community affected by the pandemic.
+The loans are available to all sectors of America’s small-business community affected by the pandemic.

-“Make no mistake, [the] modest changes we secured to PPP will help, but they won’t remedy enough deficiencies in the program to meet the desperate needs facing local restaurants,” said Blumenauer in a statement to The Post.
-"These half a million restaurants, diners, coffee shops, and bars employ 11 million Americans and are the cornerstones of communities large and small.
+“Make no mistake, [the] modest changes we secured to PPP will help, but they won’t remedy enough deficiencies in the program to meet the desperate needs facing local restaurants,” Blumenauer said in a statement to The Post.
+“These half a million restaurants, diners, coffee shops, and bars employ 11 million Americans and are the cornerstones of communities large and small.
 It is as irresponsible as it is heartless that Republicans rejected this targeted aid.
 We need to immediately take this up with the new Congress and the Biden administration to deal with the serious shortcomings of this bill and save our restaurants.”

-The Independent Restaurant Coalition, which was created this year to lobby for the segment of the dining community hardest hit by the pandemic, was equally unimpressed with the provisions in the new stimulus bill.
-The coalition released a statement Sunday night, laying out its concerns.
+The Independent Restaurant Coalition, which was created this year to lobby for the segment of the dining community hit hardest by the pandemic, was equally unimpressed with the provisions in the new stimulus bill.
+The coalition released a statement Sunday, laying out its concerns.

-"This bill falls woefully short of giving 11 million independent restaurant workers the job security they need before the holidays,” said the statement read.
-"Congress understands that dining restrictions, a surging pandemic and winter weather are a perfect storm for a restaurant employment crisis that is disproportionately impacting single mothers, people of color, immigrants, the formerly incarcerated and young people.
+“This bill falls woefully short of giving 11 million independent restaurant workers the job security they need before the holidays,” the statement read.
+“Congress understands that dining restrictions, a surging pandemic and winter weather are a perfect storm for a restaurant employment crisis that is disproportionately impacting single mothers, people of color, immigrants, the formerly incarcerated and young people.
 When we’ve been asked by the government to change the way we do business, our elected officials need to help us stay in business.
 It’s clear Congress wants to help us and we gave them a plan to do that.
-This legislation isn’t it.
+This legislation isn’t it.”

 Bobby Stuckey, a partner with Frasca Food and Wine in Boulder, Colo., and a member of the IRC advisory committee, sent The Post a statement that indicated the bill “just isn’t enough to give us the security we need this winter.
 The PPP changes do make it clear that Congress is taking our needs seriously and we are going to continue advocating for a direct relief package in the weeks ahead.”